open-telemetry/opentelemetry-php/user-integration-guide/symfony-integration.md

 );
 ```

-Next we create a trace, and add processors for each trace(One for Jaeger and another for Zipkin). then we proceed to start and activate a span for each trace;
+Next we create a trace, and add processors for each trace(One for Jaeger and another for Zipkin).
+Then we proceed to start and activate a span for each trace;

 ```
 if (SamplingResult::RECORD_AND_SAMPLED === $samplingResult->getDecision()) {